-Ireland's round towers have provided food for thought both for academics and amateur antiquarians over the last centuries and the jury is still occasionally out on the finer points - but the most exotic theories as to their origin and purpose have been dispelled.
-So let us take a (light-hearted) look at what explanations people came up with, often ignoring Irish history while dreaming up their "explanations"...
+Ireland's round towers have provided food for thought both for academics and amateur antiquarians over the last centuries and the jury is still occasionally out on the finer points, but the most exotic theories as to their origin and purpose have been dispelled.
+Let's take a light-hearted look at what explanations people came up with, often ignoring Irish history while dreaming up their "explanations"...

 most of them originating in the (mistaken) belief that the round towers could not have been erected by Irish builders.
 Regardless of their origin, the round towers are one of the most intriguing of Ireland's man-made wonders.

 The Buddhist Phalli of Ireland?